murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 In reality, you'd probably do that with just a few of your individuals as running the entire pipeline several times will be something that would consume some resources.
 But for today, I made sure our little dataset of 12 fishes should run fast enough.

 In groups of 2, it is time to run an optimisation.
 So have a sip until your neighbor catch up or help them along.
 There are three important parameters that must be specified to denovo_map.pl, the minimum stack/locus depth (`m`), the distance allowed between stacks/loci (`M`), and the distance allowed between catalog loci (`n`).
 Choose which values of `M`  you want to run (M<10), not overlapping with parameters other people have already chosen, and insert them into [this google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).

-If you find most M values already entered in the spreadsheet, we will take the chance to optimise `-r`,   the number of samples that have to be covered at a particular position to keep it in the dataset (i.e. percentage of non-missing genotypes).
-Jump onto the second page of that Google sheet and vary r away from 0.8 (80% of individuals covered)
+If you find most M values already entered in the spreadsheet, we will take the chance to optimise `-r`,   the number of samples that have to be sequenced for a particular locus to keep it in the dataset (i.e. percentage of non-missing genotypes).
+Jump onto the second page of that Google sheet and vary `-r` away from 0.8 (80% of individuals covered)

 > ## Build your denovo_map.pl command